-But when arthritis, injury or another illness or condition affects these important structures, you may find your life limited.
-The activities you love — from gardening to cradling a child to just getting into a bath or shower — grow difficult.
+But when arthritis, injury or another condition affects these important structures, you may find yourself limited.
+The activities you love grow difficult — from gardening to cradling a child to getting into the bath or shower.

+We want you to know we’re here to support your healing and keep you safe.
 If you’re experiencing joint pain, our orthopedic specialists are here to offer solutions.
-While they often aim to use conservative treatment first, there are times when partial or full joint replacement represents the best option.
+While they often aim to use conservative treatment first, there are times when partial or full joint replacement is the best option.

 When Joints Break Down

-Your orthopedic specialist may first try conservative treatments.
-These can include:
+Conservative treatments your orthopedic specialist may try first include:

 - Braces, canes or other aids